wax Poetics

 Jack would do anything to manipulate people.
 He kept a legion of beautiful women on tap to entertain—and some say to persuade—his friends and associates into doing his bidding.
 If you ever needed something: Jack could get it.
 He was generous to a fault.
 But that generosity sometimes came at a price.

 TaharQa was a teenager when he and his identical twin brother Tunde Ra met Fats.
-Back then, the twins’ names were Arthur and Albert Hall.
+Back then, the twins’ names were Arthur and Albert Allen.
 They were talented, good-looking, ambitious young hustlers who were part of a singing group called the International GTO’s when they crossed paths with the charismatic Fat Man.
 The two would later become known as the Fantastic Aleems—later, simply as Aleem—and record the early 1980s dance-floor classic “Release Yourself.”

 At one point in the ’60s, Jack owned real estate and had an estimated five different restaurants, which were, at one time or another, located somewhere near 116th Street.
 One of the most famous was a place called Uncle Fat’s Chitlin’ House, which featured a popular special called “Chitlins in a Sack.”
 The problem was Uncle Fat’s Chitlin’ House was on East 116th Street, which at the time was occupied by Italians and Puerto Ricans, who “had no interest in chitlins at all,” TaharQa says with a laugh.
 “We thought that was a flaw in his calculation.”